longjl1/Time-to-mato/README.md

 - dashboard for the current timer, today list, and completed tasks
 - history page for calendar patterns, session logs, and archived tracks
 - lightweight extras such as a todo strip and focus mode toggle
+- task CRUD with local persistence in the browser

 ## Stack